 Our agreement with the Pennsylvania Horsemen's Benevolent and Protective Association at Hollywood Casino at Penn National Race Course expires on January 31, 2016.
-We had a collective bargaining agreement with Local 137 of the Sports Arena Employees at Penn National Race Course with respect to on-track pari-mutuel clerks and admissions personnel which expired on December 31, 2011.
+We had a collective bargaining agreement with Local 137 of the Sports Arena Employees at Penn National Race Course with respect to ontrack pari-mutuel clerks and admissions personnel which expired on December 31, 2011.
 In August 2012, Local 137 of the Sports Arena Employees announced that they entered into a "voluntary supervision" agreement with their international union, LIUNA Local 108.
 In February 2014, a new agreement with LIUNA Local 108 for on-track and OTWs bargaining units was ratified for three years.

 Our agreement with the Maine Harness Horsemen Association at Bangor Raceway continued through the conclusion of the 2015 racing season.
 In March of 2014, Hollywood Gaming at Mahoning Valley Race Course entered into an agreement with the Ohio Horsemen's Benevolent and Protective Association.
 The term is for a period of ten years from the September 2014 commencement of video lottery terminal operations at that facility.
 The Company's agreement with the Ohio Harness Horsemen's Association for racing at Hollywood Gaming at Dayton Raceway expired on December 31, 2014 but is still in effect pending the ongoing negotiations of a successor agreement.
 Rosecroft Raceway entered into agreements with the CSOA and MSBA as of July 5, 2011.
 CSOA's agreement has been extended through December 31, 2020 with certain termination provisions.
 The MSBA agreement has been extended through December 31, 2020.
-Additionally, Rosecroft Raceway has entered into agreement was ratified on December 13, 2014 and expires on November 30, 2019.
+Additionally, Rosecroft Raceway has entered into agreements with the UFCW Local 27 and the SEATU for certain bargaining positions at the racetrack.
+The UFCW Local 27 agreement was ratified on December 13, 2014 and expires on November 30, 2019.
 The SEATU agreement expires on November 30, 2020.